Anna Kendrick: 2012–2015: Pitch Perfect and Into the Woods

 At the Toronto International Film Festival in September 2014, Kendrick was featured in two films.
 She starred in the musical romance The Last Five Years, an adaptation of the off-Broadway musical of the same name.
 While the film itself received mixed reviews, Kendrick garnered widespread critical acclaim for her performance.
 She also played a supporting role in the comedy-drama Cake.
 Cake was eventually given a wide release in January 2015, while The Last Five Years received a limited release in February 2015.
 Kendrick was next seen playing Cinderella in Disney's Into the Woods (2014), director Rob Marshall's film adaptation of Stephen Sondheim's musical of the same name.
 Kendrick was a part of the large ensemble cast.
 The film became a major commercial success and received mostly positive reviews from critics.

 Kendrick competed in the first season of Lip Sync Battle against John Krasinski, one of the show's executive producers, in an episode aired in April 2015.
 She first performed "Steal My Girl" by One Direction, in which she jokingly revealed the object of her affection to be Krasinski's newlywed wife, Emily Blunt.
-During her performance, Kendrick stares adoringly at images of Blunt on a monitor while sporting a t-shirt imprinted with a heart-shaped photograph of her and Blunt together.
-Kendrick also performed "Booty" by Jennifer Lopez, in which she makes a surprise appearance at the end of the song.
-Krasinski performed "Bye Bye Bye" by NSYNC and "Proud Mary" by Ike & Tina Turner.
+Kendrick also performed "Booty" by Jennifer Lopez, in which Lopez herself made a surprise appearance at the end of the song.
 The audience declared Kendrick the winner.
 The episode garnered over 1.75 million U.S. viewers.

 Kendrick played a supporting role in Digging for Fire, which premiered at the 2015 Sundance Film Festival and received a limited release in August of that year.
 In May 2015, she reprised her role of Beca Mitchell in Pitch Perfect 2.
 The film, which followed Mitchell in her senior year of college as the co-president of the Barden Bellas, emerged as a major box office blockbuster and surpassed the success of the first film.